Welcome to Youth Ministries!

 All youth are invited for monthly service opportunities to help the community.
 Service hours are available and students can use this opportunity to build their resume.
 Check out the weekly enews or the church calendar for the most up-to-date information.

-We will be having a retreat for all Junior High Youth and Confirmands this fall and all Senior High Youth in February at Dickson Valley Camp and Retreat Center in Newark, IL.
+We will be having a retreat for all Senior High Youth in February and for all Junior High Youth and Confirmands in the fall at Dickson Valley Camp and Retreat Center in Newark, IL.
 Stay tuned for more details!

 2023 Junior & Senior High Youth Fall Retreat Weekend

 All junior and senior high youth are invited to the Youth Fall Retreat Weekend on November 10 to 12, 2023 at Dickson Valley Retreat Center in Newark, IL.
 We will depart on Friday afternoon at 4:30PM and return to church Sunday morning by 11AM.

 We’re heading back to Dickson Valley (about 35 min. from the church), a favorite spot for everything — laser tag, archery, all-weather tube slide, a climbing wall, gaga ball, and much, much more.
 Woven into the fun will be opportunities to connect with God.
 Junior and senior high will be retreating the same weekend, but activities will be separate.
 The confirmation students will have a special component with Pastor Dick.
 Friends are welcome!
 Space is limited, register ASAP to save your spot!

 The cost for each participant is $130.* Additional siblings are $75.* This is a significant discount from the actual cost of the weekend (includes two nights lodging and five meals per person).
 Payment can be made online or by turning in a check made out to PUMC Youth.
 A few parent chaperones are needed.
 If interested, please contact MickeySue at 815-585-0889.

 * PUMC has a policy of No Youth Left Behind.
 If you need scholarship funds to attend this retreat, please let Pastor Sherry or MickeySue know.